|Nutrition Facts (per serving)|

 The sweetened combination of gin, orange juice, and grenadine makes a really nice drink.
 It's only with the hint of absinthe that the drink becomes truly interesting.
-Most recipes for the Monkey Gland suggest a splash of absinthe or one of its many substitutes, but we prefer the subtlety of rinsing the glass.
+Most recipes for the monkey gland suggest a splash of absinthe or one of its many substitutes, but there's something to the subtlety of rinsing the glass.
 This creates a nice, fruity cocktail with the slightest taste of anise as a contrast and the aroma itself is intoxicating and delightful.

 Swirl a dash of absinthe in a chilled cocktail glass to coat it, then dump out any excess liqueur.

 Strain into the prepared glass.

 Garnish with an orange slice or a burnt orange peel.